 “How long will we continue this?”
 Hope said.
 “There is no way to know.
 As Dr. King reminded us, ‘The arc of the moral universe is long but it bends toward justice.’
 Racism permeates every aspect of our society and there is much work to be done.
 The vigils will stop when they do but the work must continue.”

-The next Vigil for Justice is Thursday, July 2.
+The next Vigil of Justice is Thursday, July 2.

 Vigil of Justice

 For more information, contact Cayuga Community Connectors at (646) 409-7775 or visit www.cayugaconnectors.org.

 No media outlet covers our neighborhood like The Ingleside Light.
 Full stop.